For Brand Activator to work, your Google Ad campaigns must meet the following set of requirements:

 IMPORTANT!
 If a keyword exists in multiple campaigns, you must complete the following steps for each campaign.

-- Make a note of each keyword and its correlating campaign/s.
+- Make a note of each search term and its correlating campaign/s.

 - Check if the campaign is targeting the location of the Adthena account.
 You will need to click on the campaign first, followed by clicking on Locations on the left menu.